carpentries/instructor-training-bonus-modules/_episodes/01-online-workshops-module-1.md

 Then, there is the problem of side conversations.
 In a video conference, unless you create breakout rooms, all vocal communication is shared with the entire workshop.
 One natural outlet for these conversations is the chat... but if that is your only outlet, social clutter can make it unusable.

-These are two examples of challenges presented by the video conferencing environment that might send a workshop spinning into dysfunction.
-But, we have all had some practice with video meetings by now, and unless you are exceptionally lucky you have had a few experiences that might contribute to your ideas about what *not* to do.
+We have all had some practice with video meetings by now, and unless you are exceptionally lucky you have had a few experiences that might contribute to your ideas about what *not* to do.

 During this activity, you will begin by spending about 5 minutes brainstorming with your group to think through some worst-case scenarios for communications between learners and the instructional team, or within the instructional team.